 It’s not bravery or valor.
 It’s the root of the word — the Latin cor, which means heart.
 To have courage, Brown says, is “to tell the story of yourself with your whole heart.”

 It may not be easy, but those things worth exploring rarely are.
 To live a life of courage is daring — and EXPLO is a great place to practice.
+That's what makes EXPLO one of the best summer camps.

 If you have any questions about EXPLO, or how it teaches students to exercise daring and courage in their daily lives, you should feel welcome to schedule a call with one of our Admission Officers or call us directly at 781.762.7400.